culture

 Besalú

-One of Catalunya’s best-preserved medieval towns, the cobbled streets of Besalú are lined with ancient buildings that transport you back in time.
-The town was declared a national historic-artistic site in 1966, and it’s no surprise.
-Besalú has a unique Jewish heritage and the old Jewish quarter, with its synagogue and baths, nestles alongside the historic Sant Pere Monastery, and the Sant Vicenç and Sant Martí churches.
-Pont Vell, the picturesque eleventh-century bridge, is one of the iconic landmarks of the region
+One of Catalonia's best-preserved medieval towns with cobblestone streets and ancient buildings that transport you back in time.
+Declared a national historic-artistic site in 1966, it showcases a unique Jewish heritage, with attractions like the synagogue and baths nestled alongside historic landmarks such as Sant Pere Monastery and the churches of Sant Vicenç and Sant Martí.
+The eleventh-century Pont Vell bridge is a picturesque icon of the region.

 Ruins of Empúries